rcqls/jl4rb/README.md

 ## Troubles

 1. User linux needs to add jl_bytestring_ptr to julia.expmap to be able to compile jl4rb package.
 Maybe some source headers need to be copied inside the include/julia directory.
+1. Now tested on Windows thanks to the [julia-api4rcqls](https://github.com/rcqls/julia-api4rcqls) project extended for Windows.